ChrishonWyllie/ModularSidebarView/README.md

 // MARK: - Configure Cells

 // For creating custom cells.
 Return your own UICollectionViewCell class to be registered
+// Although the function requires an 'AnyClass', it must be a UICollectionViewCell in order to be registered
 @objc optional func registerCustomCellForSidebarView() -> AnyClass

 // Provide custom configurations for your custom cell